SFDO-Community-Sprints/npc-best-practices/docs/stakeholder-management/stakeholder-management-prerequisites.md

 In NPSP, the Relationship object was used to create reciprocal relationships between People (e.g. Parent and Child, or Husband and Wife).
 The values for Relationship roles came configured out of the box.

 In NPC, the client has the flexibility to configure only the Party Relationship Roles that they need.
-Review the [Party Relationship Roles data import template](https://docs.google.com/spreadsheets/d/1wIwShGKk2uE3T8Eyn7rHp9KcO0NvK2-Kb5bdeZvhG0Q/edit?usp=sharing) to begin configuring the roles you will need in your organization.
-The first tab of the spreadsheet is the Party Role Relationships you would like for your org.
+Download a copy of the [Party Relationship Roles data import template](https://docs.google.com/spreadsheets/d/1wIwShGKk2uE3T8Eyn7rHp9KcO0NvK2-Kb5bdeZvhG0Q/edit?usp=sharing) to begin configuring the roles you will need in your organization.
+The first tab of the spreadsheet is a short list of common relationships to get you started.
 The second tab is an expanded list of common possible roles that you may be interested in.
 Use whiehver tab is best for your organization and alter as needed.

 **Do I need to configure Party Role Relationships?**